14 Super Cute Valentine’s Day Gift Ideas From Dollar Stores

 It is pretty hard to resist these little ceramic animal planters at Dollar Tree.
 Online you have to get them in bulk but in the stores they sell individually for $1.25.
 They have sloths!
 The sloth market is really limited.
 There are also turtles, foxes, and elephants.
 They’re great for keys, jewelry, and all sorts of little items.

 If you or your hunny bunny is creative, then this is a perfect Valentine’s Day art project.
-It is a ceramic heart magnet that can be painted and put on the refrigerator.
-They’re cheap enough to get a pair, less than $2 each at Michaels.
+It is heart-shaped memory box that can be decorated and used to store keepsakes.
+Get it for $8.99 at Michaels.

 12. Cute Stuff for Them